 Gustafsson & Skrondal visiting scholarship

 The Centre for Educational Measurement at the University of Oslo (CEMO) invites applicants for the Gustafsson & Skrondal Visiting Scholarship.
-The visiting scholar program hosts up to two young researchers from Norway and abroad each year to engage in collaborative research and to participate in and enrich the research community at CEMO and the University of Oslo.
+The visiting scholar program hosts young researchers from Norway and abroad each year to engage in collaborative research and to participate in and enrich the research community at CEMO and the University of Oslo.
 All Gustafsson & Skrondal Scholars are expected to embody the principles of sound scientific inquiry and intellectual vibrancy of this namesake.

 Jan-Eric Gustafsson is Professor of Education at University of Gothenburg, Sweden.
 Professor Gustafsson’s tireless dedication was instrumental to the development and early success of CEMO, where he served as interim director.
 He is a pioneering researcher in international large-scale assessment, with a rich scholarship in educational research and quantitative methods.
 Professor Gustafsson continues his generous contributions to CEMO’s academic success as Professor II at University of Oslo’s Faculty of Education.